Viktoru/Overview/README.md

 ## Getting Started

 Before you install this custom module you need to install another custom module called mlfruitandnut.
 Please find more information in my github custom module mlfruitandnut.
 After you install that module you will be able to install this module Overview.
+Also, you need to add the field "link_the_site".
+Go to your Content Types, select "Main Lab Fruit and Nut".
+Click on Manage Fields and Add field called "field_link_the_site".
+Make sure is exactly the same name.
+Otherwise, it will return an error after you install the module Overview.

+Note: In the future you can create a Custom Content Type by creating a YAML file that contain all the required configuration.
+For more details go to the mlfruitandnut>config>install folders for examples or visit [development docs](https://github.com/Viktoru/mlfruitandnut/blob/master/mlfruitandnut/docs/development.md).

 ### Prerequisites